 Started my early days with Elvis Presley, I guess mostly as my mum was a big fan of Elvis, she thought I could be.
 In the beginning it worked pretty good, but the older I got the tougher the music became, so AC/DC was not quite so popular at home.

 The album have so many good tunes beside the classic songs "Hells Bells", "Back In Black", "Shoot To Thrill", "You Shock Me All Night Long" and "Shake A Leg".
-The pretty simple but still so cleaver rock riffs that can hook anyone just grabbed my soul as a youngster to the next level of music.
+It's pretty simple but still so cleaver rock riffs that can hook anyone, it just grabbed my soul as a youngster to the next level of music.

 Instead of calling it quits, the remaining members decided to soldier on and recruited vocalist Brian Johnson to take Scott’s place.
 After seven weeks of recording, Back In Black was released in 1980 as a tribute to Scott and would go on to become the second highest selling album of all time.